justynjay/ijustyncom/content/music.md

   </a>
   <br>Algorithmic
 </h4>
-  <p>Daily updated playlist by Apple Music of the songs I've got on repeat.
+  <p>Daily updated playlist by Apple Music of the songs I've got on repeat
 </p>